 Here are a few photos; there are many more on our photo site.

 The Christmas Party was held on Wednesday might at the Golden Corral in Cherrydale.
 There was a great turnout.
 Maybe next year, we’ll have to get a bigger room!
 A good time was had by all.
 Here are some photos from the event.
 There are even more in the photo section.

 Thanks to all of our military veterans for their service.
 The Chapter was very involved in local activities to salute our veterans including taking advantage of the multiple restaurants offering free meals.
 We first attended the Veterans Tribute at the Greenville County Square at 10:00 A.M. then we headed to Cleveland Park where the Chapter did a Salute to Veterans and a Flag Retirement Ceremony at the Greenville Vietnam Memorial, beginning at 1:00 P.M.
-The day was not over yet; the Chapter headed for The Bon Secours Wellness Center (formerly the BiLo Center) where we were guests at the Greenville Road Warrior ice hockey game at 7:00 P.M.
+The day was not over yet; the Chapter headed for The Bon Secours Wellness Center (formerly the BiLo Center) where we were guests at the Greenville Road Warrior ice hockey game at 7:00 P.M. which was attended by Pat Ramsey, Tony Aldebol, Harold White, and Doris and Jerry Brock.
 Check out the photos posted in the Photos folder.

 Today is the 238th birthday of the Corps.